 Most Popular Cheeses in the U.S.

-Cheese is hard not to love.
+Cheese is easy to love.
 Whether creamy, crumbly, salty, sweet or stinky, this humble dairy product is nothing short of perfection.
-No wonder Americans are eating it in abundance, consuming nearly 40 pounds of the stuff per capita each year.
+No wonder Americans are eating it in abundance, producing about 14.1 billion pounds of cheese per year.
 (That’s a lot of cheese!)

-But of all the cheeses we consume — and there are a ton of them — which are the most popular of all?
+But of all the cheeses we consume — and there is a great variety — which are the most popular of all?
+We've gathered the data to bring you the top 10 cheeses that reign in the heart of Americans.

 10. Blue and Gorgonzola